pdmosses/xds-agda/docs/index.md

 A domain type would implicitly be a cpo, with built-in notation for its partial order and least element.
 A type that corresponds to the domain of continuous functions from a domain to itself would also have a least fixed-point function.
+Functions on elements of domains should be defined in λ-notation, based on built-in functions associated with th various domain contructors.

 ### Implementing Synthetic Domain Theory

-An implementation of Synthetic Domain Theory (SDT) in Agda would address the pragmatic issues with using the [DomainTheory] modules from the [TypeTopology] library.
+An implementation of *Synthetic Domain Theory* (SDT) in Agda would address the pragmatic issues with using the [DomainTheory] modules from the [TypeTopology] library.